gshipley/enterprise_training/EnterpriseManual.md

 **Note:  If you are installing a multi-node configuration, it is important to remember that each node host *must* have the same cartridges installed.**

-Let’s start by installing the cron package, which is required for all OpenShift Enterprise deployments.
+Let's start by installing the cron package, which is required for all OpenShift Enterprise deployments.

 	# yum install openshift-origin-cartridge-cron-1.4

-For this lab, let’s also assume that we want to only allow scalable PHP applications that can connect to MySQL on our OpenShift Enterprise deployment.
+For this lab, let's also assume that we want to only allow scalable PHP applications that can connect to MySQL on our OpenShift Enterprise deployment.
 Issue the following command to install the required cartridges:

 	# yum install openshift-origin-cartridge-haproxy-1.4 openshift-origin-cartridge-php-5.3 openshift-origin-cartridge-mysql-5.1